+(4) When a Non-life Enterprise's director, general manager, or manager responsible for finance or accounting has held a position at a firm belonging to a certifying Chartered Public Accountant (CPA)or any affiliated enterprise within the preceding year, their name, job title, and the period during which they held such a position shall be disclosed.
 The term "a firm belonging to a certifying CPA or any affiliated enterprise" in these Regulations means one in which more than 50 percent of shares or half of the directors' positions are held by certified public accountants, or a company or organization listed in information published for or disseminated to the public by the given firm as an affiliated enterprise.

-- 4. Labor relations: (Form 10) - (1) A listing of all employee benefits measures, the retirement system and its implementation status, and the status of labor-management agreements. - (2) An explanation of the losses suffered by the company in the preceding three years due to labor disputes, which shall also disclose an estimate of related amounts that may be incurred during present and future periods and measures to be taken in response.
+4. Labor relations: (Form 10)

+(1) A listing of all employee benefits measures, the retirement system and its implementation status, and the status of labor-management agreements.

+(2) An explanation of the losses suffered by the company in the preceding three years due to labor disputes, which shall also disclose an estimate of related amounts that may be incurred during present and future periods and measures to be taken in response.
 An explanation shall be provided if no reasonable estimate of such figures can be made.

-- 5. Any change in the general manager, internal auditing executive, or certifying actuary in the preceding two year period. - 6.
-The provision of any reserves and any changes thereto. - 7.
-Within the preceding one-year period, a resolution of the shareholders meeting for an increase or decrease in capital for the Enterprise, or a board of directors resolution for issuance of new shares, where the application (or filing for recordation) fails to gain approval (or recordation) from the Securities and Futures Commission of the Ministry of Finance, or where the application for change in amount of registered [paidin] capital fails to obtain Ministry of Finance Approval. - 8.
-Compensations payments, reinsurance recovery, and the effect on finances of any case within the past three years involving compensation of NT\$20 million or more. - 9.
-When a credit rating institution has been employed, the name of the institution, the date of the credit rating, and the rating given; if a credit rating institution has not been employed, that fact shall be disclosed.
+5. Any change in the general manager, internal auditing executive, or certifying actuary in the preceding two year period.

+6. The provision of any reserves and any changes thereto.

+7. Within the preceding one-year period a resolution of the shareholders meeting for an increase or decrease in capital for the Enterprise, or a board of directors resolution for issuance of new shares, where the application (or filing for recordation) fails to gain approval (or recordation) from the Securities and Futures Commission of the Ministry of Finance, or where the application for registration of change in amount of [paid-in] capital fails to obtain Ministry of Finance Approval.
+8. Claims payments, reinsurance recovery, and the effect on finances of any case within the past three years involving claims of NT\$20 million or more.
+9. The name and credit rating of any insurance firm to which the Non-life Enterprise in the preceding year has paid reinsurance premiums accounting for one percent or more of its total premium revenues.

+10. When a credit rating institution has been employed, the name of the institution, the date of the credit rating, and the rating given; if a credit rating institution has not been employed, that fact shall be disclosed.